 Advisory 11B-213.3 Plumbing fixtures and accessories.
 The 2013 California Plumbing Code (CPC), Table 4-1 provides minimum plumbing fixture requirements for new buildings, and changes of occupancy or use in an existing building resulting in increased occupant load.
-CPC Table 4-1 should be consulted in conjunction with the requirements of this section.
+CPC Table 4-1 should be consulted in conjunction with the requirements of this section. ■

 11B-213.3.1 Toilet compartments.
-Where toilet compartments are provided, at least one toilet compartment shall comply with Section 11B-604.8.1.
-In addition to the compartment required to comply with Section 11B-604.8.1, at least one compartment shall comply with Section 11B-604.8.2 where six or more toilet compartments are provided, or where the combination of urinals and water closets totals six or more fixtures.
+Where toilet compartments are provided, at least five percent but no fewer than one toilet compartment shall comply with Section 11B-604.8.1.
+In addition to the compartments required to comply with Section 11B-604.8.1, where six or more toilet compartments are provided, or where the combination of urinals and water closets totals six or more fixtures, toilet compartments complying with Section 11B-604.8.2 shall be provided in the same quantity as the toilet compartments required to comply with Section 11B-604.8.1.

 Advisory 11B-213.3.1 Toilet compartments.
 A toilet compartment is a partitioned space that is located within a toilet room, and that normally contains no more than one water closet.

 A toilet compartment may also contain a lavatory.
 Full-height partitions and door assemblies can comprise toilet compartments where the minimum required spaces are provided within the compartment.

 11B-213.3.2 Water closets.
-Where water closets are provided, at least one shall comply with Section 11B-604.
+Where water closets are provided, at least five percent but no fewer than one shall comply with Section 11B-604.

 11B-213.3.3 Urinals.
-Where one or more urinals are provided, at least one shall comply with Section 11B-605.
+Where one or more urinals are provided, at least ten percent but no fewer than one shall comply with Section 11B-605.

 11B-213.3.4 Lavatories.
-Where lavatories are provided, at least five percent but no fewer than one shall comply with Section 11B-606 and shall not be located in a toilet compartment.
+Where lavatories are provided, at least ten percent but no fewer than one shall comply with Section 11B-606 and shall not be located in a toilet compartment.